SharePoint/PnP-Guidance/articles/modern-experience-site-classification.md

     // Update the classification value, where the accessToken is an optional argument clientContext.Site.SetSiteClassification("MBI", accessToken);

-    // Read the current classification value
-    var currentClassification = clientContext.Site.GetSiteClassification();
+    // Read back the new classification value (it can take a while to get back the new value) var currentClassification = clientContext.Site.GetSiteClassification();
 }